lsolbach/overarch-models/docs/software-development/domain-driven-design/free.md

-# Domain (Concept)
+# free (Concept)
 ## Description
-A sphere of knowledge, influence or activity.
-The subject area to which a user applies a program is the domain of the software.
+A software development context in which the direction, success or failure of development work in other contexts has little effect on delivery.

 ## Documentation
+A software development context in which the direction, success or failure of development work in other contexts has little effect on delivery.

 ## Concept Map
 ![Concept Map of the Domain Driven Design Patterns](../../software-development/domain-driven-design/concept-view.png)